 TORCH FELLOWSHIP GROUPS are non-denominational Christian groups.
 They are locally organised and led by local Christians.
 They share a commitment to guiding principles set down by the Torch Trust including a basis of faith set out by the Evangelical Alliance.
 Some 110 Groups meet regularly in the UK and many more abroad.

 "To be a part of a Torch Fellowship Group is important to me as it helps me to express my love for Jesus in a practical way to the blind and partially sighted people of our society.
 By offering friendship and support any barriers of loneliness and isolation are hopefully taken down.
 We become united in our love for Jesus and each other.”
 MD, Market Harborough TFG

 “When I collected a lady in her nineties from a nursing home she was often 'out of sorts', but on the way home she never stopped smiling and singing.
 My greatest joy is seeing blind and partially sighted people thoroughly enjoying their afternoon together and then tucking into the sandwiches I have made.”
 LM Falmouth TFG

 Have a look at the leaflet 10 Steps to Launching a New Torch Fellowship Group to find out what is involved.

-Torch Fellowship Groups meet regularly at 110 locations right across the UK.
-Torch Book Groups are starting at a number of locations.
-To find out the nearest to you and make contact with a local Group leader call Torch House on 01858 438260 or email firstname.lastname@example.org.
+Torch Fellowship Groups meet regularly at over 100 locations right across the UK.
+And there are now about a dozen Torch Book Groups which meet in a variety of locations and frequency.
+To find out the nearest to you and make contact with a local Group leader call Torch House on 01858 438260 or email email@example.com.

 Contact us also if there isn't one local to you - possibly you could meet with others to explore starting a new Group.